Tufts-Technology-Services/geoserver-docker/README.md

 # A geoserver docker image

+## Archived
+changes have been pulled into the main project. -- CSB 8-05-2024

 This Dockerfile can be used to create images for all geoserver versions since 2.5.

 * Debian based Linux